Joemuema/MyGloocoLocal/README.md

 **_flutter pub get_**

 ### 3. Set Up Android Studio
-  **1. Open Android Studio:**
+  **a.
+Open Android Studio:**
   - Launch Android Studio and select Open an existing Android Studio project.
   -	Navigate to the cloned repository and select the project folder.

-  **2. Set Up an Emulator:**
+  **b.
+Set Up an Emulator:**
   -	Go to _Tools > AVD Manager_.
   -	Create a new virtual device by following the on-screen instructions.
   - Start the emulator.

-  **3. Configure Flutter SDK in Android Studio:**
+  **c.
+Configure Flutter SDK in Android Studio:**
   -	Go to _File > Settings > Languages & Frameworks > Flutter_.
   -	Set the Flutter SDK path to the location where Flutter is installed on your machine.

 ### 4. Running the Application
 ***Option 1: Using Android Studio***

-  **1. Select the Target Device:**
+  **a.
+Select the Target Device:**
   -	At the top of Android Studio, select the device or emulator you wish to run the application on.

-  **2. Run the App:**
+  **b.
+Run the App:**
   -	Click on the _Run_ button (green play icon) or press _Shift + F10_.

 ***Option 2: Using the Terminal***

-  **1. Connect a Physical Device or Start an Emulator:**
+  **a.
+Connect a Physical Device or Start an Emulator:**
   -	Make sure your device is connected or an emulator is running.

-  **2. Run the Application:**
+  **b.
+Run the Application:**
   -	Run the following command in the terminal:

-    _flutter run_
+    **_flutter run_**

 ### 5. Additional Configuration
 ***Configuring Firebase***